loreanvictor/affe/README.md

 //    in the config.
 //
 const rules = await pipe(
-  js(config),
+  // 👇 parse the config as JS to AST js(config),

+  // 👇 select linting rules
   select(`
     export property[name=rules]
     > value > object > property > key > *
   `),

-  all(),
+  // 👇 get all of the names of the rules all(),
 )